arachsys/montage/docs/files/structure.md

 ## Library info

 Following the catalogue and before the first block, there is an area with a source filename and other info for each of the populated library slots.
-The format of this info is not yet documented here, but in the simple case where all library slots are empty, it consists of 80 `0xff` bytes followed by a single `0x00` byte, this length of 81 being declared in the file header:
+In the simple case where all library slots are empty, it consists of 80 `0xff` bytes followed by a single `0x00` byte, this length of 81 being declared in the file header:

 ```
 0xa0  ff ff ff ff ff ff ff ff  ff ff ff ff ff ff ff ff  |................|